farah-maria/ThereIsLight/README.md

 8. The player starts with a set of strengths, and this determines their starting score.
 They can gain or lose points relating to their score by defeating an enemy or, by chance, eating a treat/ drinking coffee.
 This "quest" type set-up, with various scoring functions through the game, some of them determined by chance, others by their actions, and some by both, was borrowed from the series of classes called 'Python Text adventure [EASY!]' on the YouTube channel 'Learn to Code GCSE'. (https://www.youtube.com/watch?v=5a1KJPHPImc&ab_channel=LearntoCodeGCSE).

-The enemy can also lose points by taking a hit by the player, which is a feature for future development.
+9. The enemy can also lose points by taking a hit by the player, which is a feature for future development.

+10. The scoring function was set up, along with an API link to a google scoresheet, to build in the potentiality for the creation of a leaderboard (see below).

 ### Future Features:
 * I had set up linking externally to Google Sheet API and the functionality was to retrieve the password from the Google Sheet rather than the password.py file.
 I reverted back as felt this was adding unnecessary complexity to the project as the current password.py file worked as expected.